 Once upon a time, there was a snarky Mennonite girl who realized she’d been attending a fundamentalist church full of non-pacifists that someone had accidentally stuck a “Mennonite” sign on.
 She skedaddled out of there and did some wandering in the metaphorical wilderness for about a decade.

 Now, she’s on a harrowing quest to unlearn doctrines once learned, embrace theology once spurned, and defend the pacifist way (through totally non-violent means, of course).

 I’m a former Mennonite, former number wrangler, former southerner, and current pie lover.

 I’m a pacifist and a feminist and an unapologetic introvert.

-I’m currently working on a memoir about my experiences with a middle-aged ex-hippie with untreated mental health problems who wanted to execute me when I was eighteen and the theologically stunted church that was weirdly OK with that.
+I wrote a book about my experiences with a middle-aged stalker who wanted to execute me when I was eighteen and the theologically stunted church that was weirdly OK with that.
 You know, just your typical teenage shenanigans.

 I spend my time reading, writing, binge watching Netflix, and indoctrinating my two daughters.